DefiNode/DeFiNode/README.md

 * Make sure the locking mechanism aligns 100%
 * Slightly press down the mid
 * It should slide and lock pretty smoothly.
 When not, check for 3D printing remaining and remove them.
+* Always mekr sure the cables align

 ![20210721_134324s](https://user-images.githubusercontent.com/84664789/126762769-aa28785f-601d-482b-bec7-1e620cccbca1.jpg)

+##	Connect and assembly Fan

 # 4. Bonus (only for advanced users with soldering iron) not essential for operation, but very cool.